egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 As we will not use the cilium CLI to ensure the Cilium cluster mesh setup works as expected, we will exec into the cilium agent pods and check the required details.

+## Conclusions

+That’s it!
+We have performed a Cilium cluster mesh between two on-prem RKE2 cluster in just a few steps!

+That’s a wrap for this post! 🎉 Thanks for reading!
+Stay tuned for more exciting updates!